How do I apply to colleges in Ontario?

 Who can apply to colleges?

-You can apply to college if you are:
+You can apply to college if you are a:

-You can apply as a domestic student if you are a Canadian citizen or an immigrant who considers Canada their permanent residence.
-Some colleges may have different criteria for immigrant applicants such as educational background, proof of landing, and supporting documents so it's best to check with the college directly.
+You can apply as a domestic student if you are a Canadian citizen or a permanent resident.
+Some colleges may have different criteria for permanent residents, such as educational background, proof of landing, and supporting documents, so it's best to check with the college directly.

 How is my application processed?

-Ontariocolleges.ca offers a central location for prospective students to apply for admission, send supporting documents, and pay application fees.
-Through ontariocolleges.ca you can view and accept or decline your offers of admission.
+OntarioColleges.ca is a central location for prospective students to apply for admission, send supporting documents, and pay application fees.
+You can also view and accept or decline your offers of admission.

 To start, find a program that appeals to you.
-You should also take into account what colleges offer the program and where they're located.
-Visit the websites of the colleges you're interested in to find out their unique requirements.
+You should also consider what colleges offer similar programs and where they are located.
+Visit the websites of the colleges you're interested in to learn about their unique requirements.

 What are college admission requirements?

-Admission requirements vary depending on the college or program.
+Admission requirements vary for each college or program.
 In general, you may need to provide:

-• Test results (e.g., GED, English Language Proficiency, etc.)
+• Test results (e.g., GED/CAEC, English or French Language Proficiency, etc.)

-• Residency documents (e.g., passport, permanent resident card, etc.)
+• Proof of Immigration Status (e.g., passport, permanent resident card, study permit, etc.)

 Learn more about supporting documents for college applications.

 Some college programs are highly competitive, which means they only consider highly qualified applicants for admission.
-To find out if a program is highly competitive, you can use this Find a Program tool
+To determine if a program is highly competitive, use this Find a Program tool

 Highly competitive programs:

-• May require certain prerequisites, cut off applicants at a minimum grade, or require an essay, a portfolio, or other supporting documentation.
+• May cut applicants off at a minimum grade, and require an essay, portfolio, or other supporting documentation.

 • Will only consider applicants who apply on or before February 1.

-If you're applying for a Graduate Certificate program, you'll need either a college or university diploma or degree to be considered.
+If you're applying for a Graduate Certificate program, you'll need a college or university diploma or degree to be considered.
 Many programs also have specific requirements, like testing, prerequisite courses, or admission essays and portfolios.
-Visit the websites of the colleges you're interested in to find out their unique requirements.
+Visit the websites of the colleges you're interested in to learn about their unique requirements.

 What important dates do I need to consider?

 Colleges do not have final application deadlines like universities.
-For most programs, you can apply to colleges at any time, if applications are available.
-However, if you apply after a certain date, you will be accepted on a first-come-first-served basis, if there is space.
+As long as space remains in an Ontario college program, you can apply for it.
+However, if you apply after a specific date, you will be accepted on a first-come-first-served basis if there is space.

-Some important dates to keep in mind are:
+Some important dates to keep in mind for programs starting in the fall are:

-• October: applications open for programs beginning in fall of the following year
+• Early October: Applications open for programs beginning in the fall of the following year.

-• November 1: applicants begin to receive offers of admission
+• November 1: The earliest date colleges may begin to send offers of admission.